jsa2/RshellOnFunctions/README.md

 # Dead simple reverse shell example

-Usss node.js exec() for reverseShell lolbins present at Azure Functions, (bash could be also used, but I had one of the lolbins ready from previous example)
+Uses node.js exec() for reverseShell lolbins present at Azure Functions, (bash could be also used, but I had one of the lolbins ready from previous example)

 [``/rce/index.js``](/rce/index.js)